sebastiansandqvist/s-valid/README.md

 *s-valid performs a type check before any other validation occurs.* String methods will only work on strings and number methods will only work on numbers.

+The purpose of this module is to simplify validation that requires regular expressions or multiple steps.
+It will not include anything that is already simple to calculate and reason about, such as string length.

 [is.js](https://github.com/arasatasaygin/is.js) provided some of the regular expressions used behind-the-scenes, however the following improvements have been made to them:

 - URLs can include the port number and be IP addresses without failing